nikivanstein/llm-reading-group/README.md

   4. The group suggested exploring how smaller, dense neural networks would behave when trained on CAs and how the weights would look after training.
   5. One member proposed that the CA training may have influenced the initial diversity in the weight space, leading to different performance outcomes on downstream tasks.
   6. The Eureka paper by NVIDIA, focused on reward design for robotics using LLMs, was discussed as a similar work.

+> [!WARNING]
+> Though the "Edge of Chaos" concept is intriguing, it's important to note that the group had concerns about the bold conclusions drawn from the data.
+Future work should include a more solid baseline to strengthen the claims.